FightInYoung/Non-synchronous-Mensurement/code/matlab/readme.txt

 	mix_noise: adding noise
 	signal_received(56): near sound field model
 	main: generating input and lable matrices
+	MUSIC_56mic: This code is to generate the MUSIC results for the 3-NSM with a 56-channel prototype microphone array.

 3. Folder scan_w: it includes some scanning vectors which are used in python/56mic_3_train.py to demonstrate the MUSIC results.